documize/html-diff/README.md

 Vendors "github.com/mb0/diff" in the diff directory.
 Does not currently vendor "golang.org/x/net/html" or "golang.org/x/net/html/atom".

 Running the tests will create output files in testout/*.html.

+For fuzz-testing using https://github.com/dvyukov/go-fuzz , the Fuzz() function is in fuzz.go .